sojiadeshina/deep-learning-gluon-seattle/04-Computer-Vision-Overview/README.md

-# Overview to Computer Vision with Deep Learning
+# Overview 0f Computer Vision with Deep Learning

 ## Slides
 Slides will be made available